When should I apply to Cornell in Rome?

 Why are there mandatory arrival dates?

-We have created two mandatory arrival dates in order to facilitate the arrival process for both the students and staff in Rome.
+We have mandatory arrival dates in order to facilitate the arrival process for both the students and staff in Rome.
 Certain immigration obligations and mandatory orientations must be completed by students in person within eight days of arrival in Rome.
 The staff in Rome are able to make sure that these requirements are fulfilled most easily if the students arrive in groups, and, furthermore, the staff is fully available to facilitate student arrival on these two days.

 Should I arrive on the earlier or later arrival date?